MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 > *End shift* may not be available if your IT administrator has disabled device sharing.

-### Provide feedback
+### App feedback

-You can share your feedback with the **Provide feedback** option from any Emergency Response mobile app component.
-To share your feedback, select your profile from top-left and then select the **Provide feedback** button:
+You can share your feedback with the **App feedback** option from any Emergency Response mobile app component.
+To share your feedback, select your profile from top-left and then select the **Submit feedback** button:

 ![Provide feedback](media/use/give-feedback.png)

-When you select **Provide feedback**, you have options to share a praise, an idea or report an issue with the app.
+When you select **App feedback**, you have options to share a praise, an idea or report an issue with the app.

 ### Switch facility